eshnil2000/CarND-Behavioral-Cloning/README.md

 * model.ipynb (script used to create and train the model)
 * drive.py (script to drive the car )
 * model.h5 (a trained Keras model)
-* a report writeup file
 * video.mp4 (a video recording of the vehicle driving autonomously around the track for at least one full lap)

-This README file describes how to output the video in the "Details About Files In This Directory" section.

 The Project
 ---